LimnosJason/Project-E-Learning-Platform/README.md

 # Project "E-Learning for greek school grade 5"
 A platform that provides educational content and resources online.
-University project for the subject "E-Learning" at Informatics Computer Engineering.
+University project for the subject "E-Learning" at University of West Attica, departement of Informatics and Computer Engineering.

 ## Table of Contents
 - [About](#about)